MrMagicalSoftware/android-jetpack-compose-tutorial/README.md

 ```
 @Composable
 fun ScreenContent(){
     var text by remember { mutableStateOf("Hello") }
     TextField(
         value = text,
         onValueChange = { text = it },
         label = { Text("Label") }
     )
 }
 ```

+In the example code, "it" is a shorthand argument for the lambda function onValueChange.
+It represents the new value of the text field.
+When the user types or modifies the text, onValueChange is triggered and the new value is passed to the lambda function.
+In this case, the new value is assigned to the variable text.
+The it keyword is used to simplify the lambda function and avoid having to specify the parameter name explicitly.